 Rejon-Parrilla, J.C., Hernandez-Villafuerte, K., Shah, K., Mestre-Ferrandiz, J., Garrison, L. and Towse, A.

-This publication examines the importance and history of HTA evaluations for additional uses for cancer drugs after their initial approval.
+This report examines the importance and history of HTA evaluations for additional uses for cancer drugs after their initial approval.
+Included are the ten cancer drugs approved by the EMA during 2003–2005.
+Decisions by France’s HAS, NICE and Aetna in the US are analysed.